nmata010/nmata010.github.io/_posts/data-strategy-post.md

 | 6 | meta/SAM3 | SOTA model will achieve 50% benchmark with no fine-tuning on domain data | -- | --| xx% | Falls far short on average (though does a very well on a few of the individual frames). | **Hypothesis Rejected** |

 ## So what? (conclusion)
+- yea the data made the biggest differene
+- long training runs also made a significant difference
+- so did hyperparamater tweaking
+- Confirms that data is king
+- Got to POC level benchmark
+- "and therefore...?" what do i conclude after all this?

 ## Now what?
 - cool I did it: